 • Percentage rollout: The toggle is ON for a configurable fraction of users (e.g. 5 %, then 25 %, then 100 %), allowing gradual exposure and early detection of issues at scale.

-• User-segment targeting: Toggles scoped to specific user attributes (country, plan, cohort), enabling localized releases and targeted experiments.
+• User-segment targeting: Toggles scoped to specific user attributes (country, plan, cohort) for localized releases and targeted experiments.

 • Branch by Abstraction: A technique for making large-scale changes by introducing an abstraction layer that can toggle between old and new implementations.